+'''

 lsnim -l <clientname>

+'''

-- Retry and troubleshooting tips: - For p6 lpars, it may be helpful to bring up the HMC web interface in a browser and watch the lpar status and reference codes as the node boots. - Verify network connections - If the rnetboot returns "unsuccessful" for a node: - Check /etc/bootptab to make sure an entry exists for the node. - Verify that the information in /tftpboot/<node>.info is correct. - Stop and restart inetd: - stopsrc -s inetd - startsrc -s inetd - Stop and restart tftp: stopsrc -s tftp startsrc -s tftp - - Verify NFS is running properly and mounts can be performed with this NFS server: - View /etc/exports for correct mount information. - Run the showmount and exportfs commands. - Stop and restart the NFS and related daemons:
+- Retry and troubleshooting tips: - For p6 lpars, it may be helpful to bring up the HMC web interface in a browser and watch the lpar status and reference codes as the node boots. - Verify network connections - If the rnetboot returns "unsuccessful" for a node, verify that bootp and tftp is configured and running properly. - View /etc/bootptab to make sure an entry exists for the node. - Verify that the information in /tftpboot/<node>.info is correct. - Stop and restart inetd:

+'''

+stopsrc -s inetd

+startsrc -s inetd

+'''

+- Stop and restart tftp: stopsrc -s tftp